ashiklom/forte-drake-lesson/README.md

 "Create from version control -> Git"

 The repository URL is `https://github.com/FoRTExperiment/FoRTE-canopy`.
-Let's call the repository `forte-canopy-drake`.
+Let's call the repository `forte-canopy-git`.
 (Also, pick a directory in which to store it).

-Install the `drake` package.
-"Packages -> Install -> `drake`"

 # Exploring the data

-Create a new R script called `drake.R`.
+Create a new R script called `analysis.R`.
-We won't do anything drake-related yet, but this is in anticipation of doing it later.
 Since we'll be analyzing tabular data, let's make it easier with the `tidyverse`.

 Let's load the `tidyverse` package and read in the A band list data.